chudkowsky/howcryptoworksbook/Chapter_10_Hyperliquid.md

 This design solves several problems at once.
 HLP provides consistent liquidity across all markets, handles liquidations efficiently (crucial for leveraged trading), and distributes market-making profits to the community rather than extracting them to external firms.
 The system internalizes much of the trading flow, reducing the need for external counterparties.

 However, this concentration creates meaningful risks.
 During extreme volatility, HLP depositors bear the losses from adverse selection and liquidation cascades.
-While HLP isn't the sole counterparty on the CLOB—anyone can post liquidity—it handles the majority of flow, creating concentration risk that traditional market-making structures distribute across multiple firms.
+While HLP isn't the sole counterparty on the CLOB—anyone can post liquidity—it provides core baseline liquidity across markets and performs liquidations, creating concentration risk that traditional market-making structures distribute across multiple firms.

-**Perpetual markets ("Hyperps")** implement funding through an 8-hour weighted average of the market's mark price, optionally informed by centralized exchange perpetuals before launch.
+**Perpetual markets ("Hyperps")** implement funding paid hourly, computed from the order-book premium/discount versus the oracle over the hour (with caps), not a simple 8-hour moving average of the mark price; before launch, markets may optionally reference centralized exchange perpetuals.
 This reduces reliance on external oracles while maintaining funding rate accuracy—a crucial balance for perpetual sustainability.

 The system supports both cross-margin and isolated margin modes, with maintenance margin breaches triggering liquidations routed to HLP.
 Order types include standard limit and market orders with advanced execution options and price-time priority matching.